Many of us are returning to work this week, after a much-needed Christmas break, with a clean slate and fresh goals for the year ahead.

 It also provides us with the opportunity to take a step back to asses our career with fresh eyes.
-As a result, January becomes a busy time in the recruitment world as we start to connect with numerous people who have taken the time to reassess their goals and set their sights set on taking on a new opportunity in the New Year.
+As a result, January becomes a busy time for us in the recruitment world as we start to connect with numerous people who have taken the time to reassess their goals and set their sights set on taking on a new opportunity in the New Year.

-However, the momentum needed to keep challenging ourselves and progressing in our careers takes energy, drive and discipline to maintain.
+Unfortunately, the momentum needed to keep challenging ourselves and progressing in our careers takes energy, drive and discipline to maintain.
 And I’m sure we can all relate to starting the year with big hopes for our resolutions only to lose our gas as the months go by and we begin to feel comfortable with our routine or current successes.

 It’s at this point that we again start to lift our foot from the pedal and become vulnerable to the lures of complacency.

-Complacency, while a comfortable place to be, can stagnate our career development and expose us to a blindside at work when unexpected changes arise.
+And complacency, while a comfortable place to be, can stagnate our career development and expose us to a blindside at work when unexpected changes arise.
 This is particularly relevant to the construction industry, where redundancy is a very real and constant threat.

 So, how do you overcome complacency and keep working to the best of your ability?